armory/docs/content/en/docs/installation/operator.md

 title: Armory Operator
 weight: 1
 description: >
-  The Armory Operator is a Kubernetes Operator that makes it easy to install, deploy, and upgrade any version of Armory.
+  The Armory Operator is a Kubernetes Operator that makes it easy to install, deploy, and upgrade any version of Armory or Spinnaker.
 aliases:
   - /docs/spinnaker/operator/
 ---

-Using the Armory Operator, you can:
+## Advantages of using the Armory Operator

 - Manage Armory with `kubectl` like other applications.
 - Expose Armory via `LoadBalancer` or `Ingress` (optional)